RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Zone Data.md

 **Path Zone TCP (pzTCP):** The size (the radius) of the TCP zone in mm.

-**PathZoneOrientation (pzORI):** The zone size (the radius) for the tool reorientation.
+**Path Zone Orientation (pzORI):** The zone size (the radius) for the tool reorientation.
 The size is defined as the distance of the TCP from the programmed point in mm.

-**PathZoneExternalAxes (pzEA):** The zone size (the radius) for external axes.
+**Path Zone ExternalAxes (pzEA):** The zone size (the radius) for external axes.
 The size is defined as the distance of the TCP from the programmed point in mm.

-**ZoneOrientation (zORI):** The zone size for the tool reorientation in degrees.
+**Zone Orientation (zORI):** The zone size for the tool reorientation in degrees.
 If the robot is holding the work object, this means an angle of rotation for the work object.

-**ZoneExternalLinearAxes (zELA):** The zone size for linear external axes in mm.
+**Zone External Linear Axes (zELA):** The zone size for linear external axes in mm.

-**ZoneExternalRotationalAxes (zERA):** The zone size for rotating external axes in degrees.
+**Zone External Rotational Axes (zERA):** The zone size for rotating external axes in degrees.

 ## **Output Parameters**